robsiegwart/jobappmgr/README.md

     {{cover-letter-job-adder}}

-    I am confident that I would make meaninful contributions to {{company}} and ...
+    I am confident that I would make meaningful contributions to {{company}} and ...